Ancient lake: Ancient lakes vs. younger lakes

-Formation of ancient lakes

-Ancient lake formation is similar to that of a rift valley.
-Formation occurs within a graben that is located on an active rift zone.
-Grabens are sections of land, formed along divergent plate boundaries, which have subsided between two parallel plates.
-The location of the graben above the active rift zone results in a lake bottom that is constantly dropping in depth and walls increasing in height.

 Importance to evolution

 Ancient lakes allow scientists to study the mechanisms of environmental changes over glacial-interglacial timescales.
 Evolutionary characteristics including sexual selection, adaptive radiation and punctuated equilibrium are studied in ancient lakes due to their prolonged existence and general geographic isolation.
 Most of the research has been associated with the endemic fauna and diatoms that exist in these isolated lakes, concentrating on Lake Baikal, the Caspian Sea and the African Great Lakes.
 Information is derived from the associations of the fluvial-lacustrine, fluctuating profundal and evaporative facies.

 List of ancient lakes

-These are the 20 ancient lakes in the world that have existed for more than 1 million years.
+These are the ancient lakes in the world that have existed for more than 1 million years, excluding the many subglacial lakes whose age is yet to be determined.